-- 1. To conduct a year-long traveling seminar at universities. colleges and seminaries in Minnesota drawing inspiration from the 1986 Conference to explore the nature of pluralism of belief and its consequences for the problem of tolerance for diversity; - 2.
-To meet with representatives of United Nations agencies most appropriate to this program of special studies (e.g. U.N.
+1. To conduct a year-long traveling seminar at universities. colleges and seminaries in Minnesota drawing inspiration from the 1986 Conference to explore the nature of pluralism of belief and its consequences for the problem of tolerance for diversity;

+2. To meet with representatives of United Nations agencies most appropriate to this program of special studies (e.g. U.N.
 Centre for Human Rights.
-UNESCO, UNITAR, United Nations University, etc.) To discuss in these meetings what might be most helpful to the United Nations if a small consortium of universities, colleges and seminaries in Minnesota decide to establish a program on a long-term basis; and - 3.
-Through the experience gained in the implementation of these two objectives, to decide if the consortium should establish a long-term structure for a program of special studies after 1987.
+UNESCO, UNITAR, United Nations University, etc.) To discuss in these meetings what might be most helpful to the United Nations if a small consortium of universities, colleges and seminaries in Minnesota decide to establish a program on a long-term basis; and consortium should establish a long-term structure for a program of special studies after 1987.